 Shawls or wraps, matching accessories such as hats and gloves and a good umbrella can also save the day.
 Getting your wedding party outside with their matching cold weather clothes or umbrellas can make for a fun shot.

 Bring your coat!
-If you do want to go outside for some photographs (and I would always encourage it, where ever possible), it’s great to be able to pop your coat on in between shots.
+If you do want to go outside for some photographs it’s great to be able to pop your coat on in between shots.
 You might even want to nominate a member of the wedding party to be the official coat carrier.
-You might even want a little splash of something in a hipflask…
+Maybe bring a little splash of something in a hip-flask…

 Find more posts in my planning your wedding photography series here